 Read on to find out whether you’re committing these common mistakes when paying off your debt.

 Not Having a Debt Management Plan

 Everything in this life requires a plan in order to succeed.
 With a plan, you have direction and goals you can set.
 Therefore, even when paying off your debt, it’s vital to have a solid debt management plan or strategy.

 First off, you want to analyze your current situation.
 This includes stating your current debt situation.
 How much are you in debt?
 How much do you earn per month?
 Which is the best way forward to clear the current debt?
 When do you think you’ll be able to clear your debt?

 These hard but crucial questions will help you craft a perfect strategy.
 Not all strategies are alike because financial situations differ from one person to another.
 Some people will want to tackle the debts with high interests first, also known as the avalanche method.
 Others will want to use the snowball method.
 In this strategy, you’ll start paying off the debts with the lowest balance and then move in ascending order until all you’ve cleared all your debts.

 While developing a debt management plan is good for your finances, it’s also important for you to clear the right debt first.
 Regardless of the type of technique you’ll use, the bottom line remains using a strategy that allows you to make huge strides over a specific period.

 Let’s take a practical example.
-If you have a student loan debt worth $30,000 and a high-interest credit card debt totaling $7,000, then the smart move would be to start with the high-interest debt with the help of nation 21 loans and then move to the student loan despite its high balance.
+If you have a student loan debt worth $30,000 and a high-interest credit card debt totaling $7,000, then the smart move would be to start with the high-interest debt and then move to the student loan despite its high balance.